chee-zaram/binary_trees/README.md

 - `bst_remove`: This function removes a node from a tree.
 It takes the address of the pointer to the root node and the value of the node to remove.
   If the node to be deleted has two children, it is replaced with its first in-order successor.
+- `binary_tree_is_avl`: This function takes in a pointer to the root node of the tree and determines whether the tree is a valid [AVL](https://en.wikipedia.org/wiki/AVL_tree) tree or not.

 Each function has a prototype in the binary_trees.h header file and an implementation in the corresponding .c file.